 When interviewing potential therapists, ask about their experience with this approach.
 You can also search out someone who specializes in cognitive therapeutic interventions.

 If you’re not interested in seeing a therapist at this point but would like to use some cognitive techniques to reduce your stress levels, you can begin at home.
-There are plenty of books, online courses, and resources that can help you learn to change your thinking patterns.
+There are plenty of books, online courses, and CBT apps that can help you learn to change your thinking patterns.

 Get Help Now